MawOfTheVoid/Pylette/README.md

 ### Requirements
 * Used Python 3.7.2 but should be perfectly compatible down to 3.6.
 If you want to go lower, you need to replace f-strings with another syntax formatting.
-* Built with PyQt5 5.12.1; PyQt5 5.13.0 and Pyinstaller dont work well with each other.
+* Built with PyQt5 5.12.1; PyQt5 5.13.0 and Pyinstaller don't work well with each other.
 * Pillow 6.1.0 but newer version should work.
 * Pyinstaller 3.5 but newer versions should work.